Safavid occupation of Basra: Geopolitical significance of Basra

+Posthumous copy of a contemporary portrait of Shah Ismail I by Kamāl ud-Dīn Behzād.
+Topkapi Palace Museum Library.

 From the 16th to the 17th century

 The Bedouin Arab tribe of al-Mughamis, a branch of the Banu'l-Muntafiq inhabiting the area between Kufa and Basra, established their rule over Basra in the early fifteenth century.
 From 1436 to 1508 de facto control was in the hands of the Musha'sha', a tribal confederation of radical Shi'ites found mainly on the edges of the marshes at the border of the Safavid province of Arabestan (present-day Khuzestan).

 In 1508, during the reign of the first Safavid ruler, Ismail I, Basra and the Musha'sha' became part of the Safavid Empire.
 (Note: According to Willem Floor (2008), a certain Shaykh Afrasiyab (the local ruler of Basra, not to be mistaken with the later Afrasiyab of Basra) came to Shiraz in 1504 to pledge his allegiance to Ismail I. Ismail I in turn confirmed him in his possessions and position as governor (vali) of Basra.)
 The Musha'sha' proved to be valuable allies to the Safavids, often acting as Safavid proxies in campaigns against the Arabs of southern Iraq and Basra, led by a Safavid-appointed governor.
 Although nominally Safavid subjects, they had broad autonomy, and their territory served as a buffer zone between the Safavids and the Ottomans.

 In 1524, following Ismail I's death, the Al-Mughamis resumed effective control.
 Twelve years later, during the Ottoman–Safavid War of 1532–1555, the ruler of Basra, Rashid ibn Mughamis, acknowledged the Ottoman sultan Suleiman the Magnificent as his suzerain, who in turn confirmed him as governor of the city.
 Though Basra submitted to the Ottomans, the Ottoman hold over Basra was initially tenuous.
 This changed in 1546, when an Ottoman garrison was installed in the city after a Musha'sha' uprising.